Joseph Kobzon: Early life

 Kobzon was born to Jewish Ukrainian parents in the mining town of Chasiv Yar, in the Donbas region of Ukraine.

 As a boy he demonstrated a talent for singing, winning numerous regional singing contests.
-He reached the national finals on two separate occasions, appearing in concerts dedicated to Joseph Stalin – a significant honour at the time.
+He reached the national finals on twice, appearing in concerts dedicated to Joseph Stalin – a significant honour at the time.

 Despite his talent for singing, Kobzon went on to technical school to study geology and mining in Dnipropetrovsk, as this was considered a lucrative vocation in the Soviet Union following the Second World War.
 However, in 1959, following his 1956–1959 contact with professional music instructors in the Soviet Army where he was a member of the armies song and dance ensemble, he decided that music would be his preferred vocation.

 During his studies, he became interested in boxing, won the Dnipropetrovsk championship among young men, then the Ukrainian championship, but quit the sport after being knocked out for the first time.